 Just when the bank was coping with its stressed assets, the pandemic happened.
 RBL Bank, like all businesses, was impacted by the pandemic.
 But unlike others, it hasn’t recovered fully.

-As of Q2FY21, nearly 5.2% of the book is exposed to borrowers having BB+ & below credit ratings.
-That is around 2,876 Cr of outstanding risky loans on a total loan book of 56,009 Cr.
+As of FY22, nearly 4.2% of the book is exposed to borrowers having BB+ & below credit ratings.
+That is around 2,467 Cr of outstanding risky loans on a total loan book of 60,002 Cr.

 Not good numbers, but not terrible, in the context of other banks.

-The numbers say RBL Bank has not recovered and the larger private sector banks but is not necessarily worse off compared to other mid-sized banks.
+The numbers say RBL Bank has not recovered, and the larger private sector banks are not necessarily worse off compared to other mid-sized banks.

 RBI says All is well

-Just a day into the board-room drama, RBI released a press note stating everything is OK with RBL Bank.
-They clarified RBL Bank is well-capitalized & in a strong position.
+In Dec 2021, RBI released a press note stating everything was OK with RBL Bank.
+They clarified that RBL Bank is well-capitalized & in a strong position.
 They appointed Mr Yogesh Dayal as an Additional Director to support the bank in all regulatory & supervisory matters.
 RBI asked depositors and other stakeholders not to react to speculative reports that the bank’s financial health remains stable.